1jour1vin

 About the estate:

-The fifth generation to cultivate vines, Christian Roche inherited part of the family estate in 1984 and set up his winery five years later.
-Established in the former presbytery of Colombier, and with a 50-hectare vineyard (predominantly white grapes) on varied soils, cultivated organically, he had made his estate, complemented by a wine merchant and producer business, one of the must-see destinations in the Bergerac region.
-Following his untimely death in 2021, his wife Nathalie is continuing his work.
+As the fifth generation to cultivate vines, Christian Roche inherited part of the family estate in 1984 and built his winery five years later.
+Based in the former presbytery of Colombier and with a 50-hectare vineyard (predominantly white grape varieties) on varied soils, cultivated organically, he had made his estate—supplemented by his work as a wine merchant and producer—one of the must-visit destinations in the Bergerac region.
+Following his untimely death in 2021, his wife Nathalie continues his legacy.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France